Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

-\paragraph{Design} We were intrigued by the idea of hiding information within boundaries.
+We were intrigued by the idea of hiding information within boundaries.
 Here, it takes the form of a drawer that pulls out from the wall, a minimal unit of the concept that could scale to reveal an entire hidden bookshelf.
-Initially, we considered concealing the drawer completely, but realised that without visible cues, users would lack the affordance to discover it.
-We instead left a small circular handle exposed, inviting interaction through its subtle presence.
-We explored drawer opacity, weighing the immersive clarity of a solid form against the spatial disruption it would cause.
-We chose semi-transparency to convey permeability, softening the divide between digital and physical space.
-Kandinsky composed with abstract points, lines, and shapes, describing his paintings as ``visual symphonies.''
-Here, we begin with concrete objects, intending for them to be later transformed into similar abstract forms (Fig.~\ref{fig:representation}).
-By doing so, the resulting abstraction carries the richness of lived experiences into visual primitives, much as Kandinsky encoded musicality into his.
-We selected three objects to span diverse human senses.
-Headphones represent sound; a Rubik's cube, colour and tactile engagement; and a seashell-small, natural, resonant-embodies the sensory breadth of smell, taste, temperature, wind, weather, and the longing for nature.
+Initially, we considered concealing the drawer completely, but realized that without visible cues, users would lack the affordance to discover it; we therefore left the knob exposed.
+We explored drawer opacity, weighing the clarity of a solid form against the spatial disruption it would cause, and ultimately chose semi-transparency to convey permeability, softening the divide between digital and physical space.